 In all divorce situations, there are undoubtedly many victims depending, of course, on the size and maturity of the marriage when the divorce takes place and the financial security that surrounded the old family unit.

 The no-fault divorce legislation that became law in 1975 is still in force today.
 It was aimed at allowing spouses who were deeply unhappy to file for divorce and escape from a marriage that they resented.
 It was passed because the time was right to give marriage partners a say in their marriage if it was no longer benefiting those involved.

-Before this legislation was law it was essential for a spouse, in order to be granted a divorce, to be able to provide evidence that the offending spouse had been responsible for serious misconduct.
-If fault could not be proven, then a divorce would not be permitted.
+Before this legislation was the law, it was essential for a spouse, to be granted a divorce, to be able to provide evidence that the offending spouse had been responsible for serious misconduct.
+If the fault could not be proven, then divorce would not be permitted.
 This was a difficult situation for spouses who were too afraid to file for divorce for fear of failing or because they might be intimidated, particularly if they were living in the same area as the divorced partner.
 There was also the fear of being ostracised by the extended family for breaking marriage vows.

-In any marriage breakup all the parts that have made up the unit are victims.
+In any marriage breakup, all the parts that have made up the unit are victims.
 It is not the question of one spouse moving out, there are also children to consider, joint possessions to divide and bank accounts to be sorted out.
 That also includes digital data that has been stored linking the two marriage partners.
-No one wants to be a victim or create a victim but sometimes it has to be done so that unhappy families can get on and try to improve life for themselves while they have time left.
+No one wants to be a victim or create a victim, but sometimes it has to be done so that unhappy family can get on and try to improve life for themselves while they have time left.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.